Shakeskeyboarde/wurk/packages/werk/README_CUSTOM_COMMANDS.md

 **Metadata methods:**

-- `getLocalDependencies(scopes?)`: Gets the workspaces which are local dependencies of this workspace.
-If scopes is not specified, dependencies from all scopes are returned.
+- `getLocalDependencies({ scopes?, ignoreVersions? }?)`: Gets the workspaces which are local dependencies of this workspace.
+If `scopes` is not specified, dependencies from all scopes are returned.
+If `ignoreVersions` is true, the dependency versions are ignored.
 - `getNpmMetadata()`: Gets the registry metadata for the workspace.
 This method is memoized.
 - `getNpmIsPublished()`: Returns true if the current workspace name and version are published to the registry.
 - `getGitIsRepo()`: Returns true if the workspace root directory is part of a git repository.